SmileiPIC/Smilei/doc/Sphinx/relativistic_fields_initialization.rst

 and then be derived to find the initial electric field: :math:`\mathbf{E}=-\nabla\Phi`.
 The initial magnetic field :math:`\mathbf{B}` will be zero.

-In general when the initial current :math:`\mathbf{J}` is not zero, the electric and magnetic fields will not be zero and the full set of Maxwell's equations or equivalently the potentials equations should be solved.
+In general when the initial current :math:`\mathbf{J}` is not zero, the full set of fields equations should be solved to correctly initialize the electromagnetic fields.

-For physical setups where a species is already relativistic when the simulation starts, e.g. a relativistic electron bunch, the initial electromagnetic fields can be computed through a simplified procedure, described in [Vay2008]_, [Londrillo2014]_ and [Massimo2016]_.
+However, if a species is already relativistic when the simulation starts, e.g. a relativistic electron bunch, its initial electromagnetic fields can be computed through a simplified procedure, described in [Vay2008]_, [Londrillo2014]_, [Massimo2016]_ and [Marocchino2018]_.

 An important assumption of this calculation is that the species is highly relativistic, moving in the positive :math:`x` direction, with negligible momentum spread.
 Under this hypothesis, the transverse components of the species current density are neglected and the four-current quadrivector can be written as: